AlexWorx/ALib-Class-Library/docs/pages/prepro.md

 \def ALIB_DEBUG_BOXING
   Selects extended debug code in module \alib_boxing.<br>
-  If given as \c true in release-builds, the symbol is redefined to \c false and a compiler pragma warning is printed.
+  If given as \c true in release-builds, the symbol is redefined to \c false, and a compiler pragma-warning is given.

   Details on the features enabled by this symbol are given in chapter
   \ref alib_boxing_more_debug_general of the Programmer's Manual of module \alib_boxing_nl.